lnshewmo/School_District_Analysis/README.md

 -  Smaller school size also correlates with higher average scores and passing percentages.

 -  Charter schools have only slightly higher average test scores, but show stronger passing percentages over District schools.
-Reviewing the School Summary table above, Charter schools also correspond to smaller student populations.
+Reviewing the School Summary table above, Charter schools also correspond to smaller student populations (refer to the first school summary table).

--  The 9th grade THS student population is a small subset of the whole district and removing that data did not create significant changes in any of the data summaries.
-THS remains the second top school in overall passing percentage.
+-  The 9th grade THS student population is a small subset of the whole district and removing that data did not create significant changes (less than 1% change) in any of the subsequent data summaries.
+THS also retained it's ranking as the number 2 school in overall passing percentage (refer to the second school summary table).